Written by: Filip Gromovic Reviewed by: Nashon Khamala

 *Cage withdrawal requires physically visiting the land-based casino tied to the online operator’s license.
 Hollywood Casino PA, Rivers Philadelphia, Valley Forge, and Parx all accept online withdrawal requests that pay out in cash at the cage the same day, subject to identity verification.
 This is the fastest withdrawal method available and useful for players who prefer cash over digital rails.

 Every PA operator runs a full Know Your Customer check before releasing the first withdrawal, even if deposits have been processing fine.
 Expect to upload a photo of your government ID and a proof-of-address document (utility bill, bank statement, or lease) at first withdrawal.
 The process usually completes in 24 hours but can stretch to 72 hours during peak weekends.
-Submit verification documents the day you fund the account — doing it upfront eliminates the first-withdrawal delay that otherwise catches new players off guard.
+Submit verification documents the day you fund the account — doing it upfront eliminates the first-withdrawal delay that otherwise catches new online casino players off guard.

-All gambling winnings — whether from a slot spin, a blackjack hand, a poker tournament, or a bonus conversion — are fully taxable under both federal and Pennsylvania state law.
+All gambling winnings — whether from an slot spin, a blackjack hand, a poker tournament, or a bonus conversion — are fully taxable under both federal and Pennsylvania state law.
 Most competitor guides skim this section; the detail matters because PA’s flat state tax interacts unusually with federal rules and because the state does not allow casual gamblers to deduct losses.

 Federal tax on gambling winnings is integrated into your regular income tax bracket; the marginal rate depends on total household income.
 The operator is required to issue Form W-2G, reporting the win to you and the IRS, when winnings cross specific thresholds: $1,200 or more from a single slot machine or bingo game, $1,500 or more (reduced by the wager) from keno, $5,000 or more (reduced by the buy-in) from a poker tournament, or 300x your wager on any other game.
 Below these thresholds, you’re still legally required to report the income — there’s just no automatic paperwork.